 Electricity

-Repair category 1
+Repair category 2

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+Notes The sockets and switches are of mixed ages.
+A circuit breaker has been installed and therefore the fuse box above looks to be redundant.
+This can be confirmed by an NICEIC/SELECT Electrician who will be able to advise further.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.